sohit-agarwal/Wexflow/README.md

 - Open source.
 - Comes with 29 built-in tasks.
 - Worklow events (OnSuccess, OnWarning and OnError).
+- Workflows can either be launched when Wexflow engine starts or triggered manually or launched periodically.
 - Provides a GUI for managing workflows that works on both Windows and Linux.
 - Provides an Android application for managing workflows.
 - Provides a lightweight JavaScript API that allows to manage workflows in any website.
+- Everything that happens in Wexflow is traced in the log files.

 # Prerequisites